unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-2/lesson-2_Mint Function.md

 Let's focus on explaining the `mint` function:

 1. The keyword `payable` indicates that this function can receive tokens directly, as the price of an NFT is 0.01 ether.
-The usage of onlyWhenNotPaused employs a [modifier](https://solidity-by-example.org/function-modifier/), which signifies that the function can only proceed when `paused` is `false`.
-(Note: The contract starts with paused being false, allowing whitelist users to directly mint after contract deployment.)
+The usage of onlyWhenNotPaused employs a [modifier](https://solidity-by-example.org/function-modifier/), which signifies that the function can only proceed when `paused` is `false`.（Note: The contract starts with paused being false, allowing whitelist users to directly mint after contract deployment.）

 ```solidity
     modifier onlyWhenNotPaused {